marbl/metAMOS/docs/content/installation.rst

 MetAMOS along with required Python dependencies, third party software and necessary data files.
 If you encounter issues during installation, you can try installing the required dependencies manually and re-running INSTALL.py.
-If you continue to encounter issues, plase provide the output from INSTALL.py as a new `issue <https://github.com/marbl/metAMOS/issues?state=open>`_.
+If you continue to encounter issues, please provide the output from INSTALL.py as a new `issue <https://github.com/marbl/metAMOS/issues?state=open>`_.

 To download the software release package: